Cliché (Hush Hush) (song): Music video

 An accompanying music video for the song was uploaded onto the YouTube channel of Stan's label, Maan Studio, on 27 September 2012, after teasing it on 19 September.
-The clip was filmed by Iulian Moga at Palatul Snagov It commences with Stan entering a party hall in sepia while being pictured by a photographer.
+The clip was filmed by Iulian Moga at Snagov Palace.
+It commences with Stan entering a party hall in sepia while being pictured by a photographer.
 Following her flirting with the man, she leaves the room and the video introduces to pool-party in normal color, where Stan dances along with fellow background dancers sporting a pink outfit.
 Next, the singer is shown in a dark hall, sitting on an old-fashioned couch.
 Following this, Stan is portrayed in a church, with her body and face being covered by a red robe; fellow black-clothed people surround her.
 Subsequently, scenes with the singer and her love interest from a hotel room are shown, after which the clip ends with the people from the church scene getting out of disguise and running through the hall in white lingerie, followed by Stan dancing around a fire after letting candles falling down at a date with her boyfriend.